Spinor Bose-Einstein condensates: Topological excitations

-It is interesting to note that the order parameter (\ref{Dirac}) exhibits a doubly quantized vortex only along the positive $z$-axis.
-One can say that because the first homotopy group of SO(3) is $\mathbb{Z}_2$, which allows only a singly quantized vortex called a polar-core vortex as a stable topological object, the doubly quantized vortex must terminate at the magnetic monopole.
+We note that the order parameter (\ref{Dirac}) exhibits a doubly quantized vortex only along the positive $z$-axis ($\theta=0$) and that it has no singularity along the negative $z$-axis ($\theta=\pi$).
+We also note that since the fundamental group of SO(3) is $\mathbb{Z}_2$, the only topologically stable vortex is a singly quantized vortex which is called a polar-core vortex.
 In fact, the singular Dirac monopole can deform continuously to a nonsingular spin texture if we take the following parametrization:

-We can see that as $t$ increases from 0 to 1, the order parameter continuously changes from the Dirac monopole at $t=0$ to a nonsingular texture ${\bm \zeta}=(0,0,1)^{\rm T}$ at $t=1$.
+As $t$ increases from 0 to 1, the order parameter continuously changes from the Dirac monopole at $t=0$ to a nonsingular texture ${\bm \zeta}=(0,0,1)^{\rm T}$ at $t=1$.
+An experimental method for the creation of the Dirac monopole was discussed in Ref.~\cite{Pietila2009a}.
+Topologically stable monopoles under a non-Abelian gauge field are discussed in Refs.~\cite{Ruseckas2005,Pietila2009b}.